EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

 In addition, EnergyPlus lacks EMS actuators that are needed to allow users to write their own custom supervisory control programs using the EMS.

-New capabilities to handle grid-connected storage and more versatile storage capabilities are justified to allow users to model such systems and to compare the performance of thermal energy storage to electric power storage.
+New capabilities to handle grid-connected storage and more versatile storage control capabilities are justified to allow users to model such systems and to compare the performance of thermal energy storage to electric power storage.

 ## E-mail and  Conference Call Conclusions ##